Everest Base Camp Trek - 14 Days

 • The main highlight and destination of the EBC trek is Everest Base Camp, but other major highlights include Lukla, Namche Bazar, Everest View Hotel, Tengboche, Dingboche, Gorakshep, and Kala Patthar.

-• Yes, it is preferred to book the EBC trek package in advance because it is one of the most popular treks in the world, and during peak season,s the hotels and flights are usually packed.
+• Yes, it is preferred to book the EBC trek package in advance because it is one of the most popular treks in the world, and during peak seasons, the hotels and flights are usually booked.
 However, last-minute booking is also accepted.

-• The Lukla flight is the most thrilling flight around the world because of its high altitude and very short runway.
-There is a chance of canceling the flight because of bad weather.
+• The Lukla flight is the most thrilling flight in the world because of its high altitude and very short runway.
+There is a chance of the flight being cancelled due to bad weather.
 In this case, we will have to wait a few days for the flight to resume if the flight to Lukla is cancelled.
 However, we will have to pay a little more for a helicopter ride to reach Lukla if it remains closed.
 There is a chance of a Helicopter flight during bad weather.

-• Mount Glory Treks is Nepal's leading trekking operator since 2017 for your trek to Everest Base Camp.
-You can choose the local travel company based on genuine reviews, an experienced team, and a fair price.
+• Mount Glory Treks has been Nepal's leading trekking operator since 2017 for treks to Everest Base Camp.
+You can choose a local travel company based on genuine reviews, an experienced team, and a fair price.

 • Mount Everest Base Camp Trek is one of the world's hardest high-altitude trekking routes due to its elevation.
 Each day during the hike is tough, but while going up to 45oom more, the hiking is more challenging, and the hike to Everest Base Camp, 5364m from Gorekshep, with a hike to Kalapatthar 5555m for sunrise is more tough.